Our Blue-Green Deploy Corrupted 3,200 Records in 11 Minutes

 CONTEXT: PL/pgSQL function process_subscription_event(integer,text)

-Every single one originated from our background job queue, specifically the process_subscription_event function.
-The errors started at 14:49:03 UTC — exactly 83 seconds after the migration file began executing — and stopped at 15:00:12 UTC, when the last blue ECS task received its SIGTERM and drained.
+Every single one came from the background job queue, specifically the process_subscription_event function.
+Errors started at 14:49:03 UTC (83 seconds after the migration file began executing) and stopped at 15:00:12 UTC, when the last blue ECS task received its SIGTERM and drained.

-Cross-referencing with our job queue (Postgres-backed with pgboss):
+Cross-referencing with the job queue (Postgres-backed with pgboss):

 SELECT COUNT(*), state